-From summer festivals to art exhibitions and guided wildlife walks, here is our pick of some of the best free days out and events taking place across the UK this August Bank Holiday weekend.
+From summer festivals to art exhibitions and guided wildlife walks, here is our pick of some of the best free days out across the UK this August Bank Holiday weekend.

 Family and outdoor activities to enjoy this Bank Holiday